GIST-NJU/CCAG/README.md

 We used a well-known benchmark (as reported in [a previous study](https://ieeexplore.ieee.org/document/4564473/)) of constrained covering array generation as subject test models.
 The `NAME.model` (parameters and values) and `NAME.constraints` (constraints) files can be found in the **benchmark** directory; an explanation of their formats can be found [here](https://cse.unl.edu/~citportal/) (the same format of CASA tool).

-In addition, in order to investigate the fault revelation ability of different algorithms, we constructed 100 k-way fault causing combinations at random for k = 3, 4, 5, and 6, respectively.
+In addition, in order to investigate the failure revelation ability of different algorithms, we constructed 100 k-way failure causing combinations at random for k = 3, 4, 5, and 6, respectively.
 These combinations can be found in the `NAME.corpus` file of each test model (each combination is represented as `#K, [INDEXES OF PARAMETERS], [VALUES OF PARAMETERS]`).

 #### Algorithms